Undertaking date

 Undertaking

-The Australian Competition and Consumer Commission (ACCC) has accepted a court enforceable undertaking (Undertaking) from LG Energy Solution Ltd (Korean Corporation Number 110111-7701356) and LG Energy Solution Australia Pty Ltd ACN 622 029 047 (together LGES) in relation to LG home energy storage system batteries which have a manufacturing defect and can catch fire (Affected Batteries).
+On 17 May 2024, the Australian Competition and Consumer Commission (ACCC) accepted a court enforceable undertaking (Undertaking) from LG Energy Solution Ltd (Korean Corporation Number 110111-7701356) and LG Energy Solution Australia Pty Ltd ACN 622 029 047 (together LGES) in relation to LG home energy storage system batteries which have a manufacturing defect and can catch fire (Affected Batteries).

 Together the Initial Voluntary Recall and the Software Fix Recall (the Voluntary Recalls) include Affected Batteries with cells produced between 21 January 2016 and 30 June 2019 and involve around 18,000 Affected Batteries.

-The Undertaking follows a Proposed Recall Notice (Proposed Notice) which the Assistant Treasurer issued On 5 February 2024 in respect of the Affected Batteries.
+The Undertaking followed a Proposed Recall Notice (Proposed Notice) which the Assistant Treasurer issued On 5 February 2024 in respect of the Affected Batteries.
 A proposed notice is issued before the Assistant Treasurer issues a compulsory recall.
-Given the commitments LGES has now given in the Undertaking the Assistant Treasurer has decided, based the ACCC’s recommendation, not to issue a compulsory recall in respect of the Affected Batteries.
+Given the commitments LGES gave in the Undertaking the Assistant Treasurer decided, based the ACCC’s recommendation, not to issue a compulsory recall in respect of the Affected Batteries.